direktiv/function-builder/docs/README.md

 ### continue

 This field controls the behaviour in case of an error.
 The default behaviour is to throw an error if the execution fails.
-If continue is set to `true` the execution is marked as failed but the service continues with either executing the next command or returning if it is the last or only one.
+If continue is set to `true` the execution is marked as failed but the service continues with either executing the next command or returning if it is the last or the only one.

 ### print